-Each individual report (Campaigns, Revenue, Daily and LTV) can be broken down and customized in many different ways using the different Filters and Display options.
+Each individual report (Campaigns, Revenue, Daily and LTV) can be broken down and customized in many different ways using the available Filters and Display options.

 Using Filters, you can break your report down to focus on only the information that is important to you.
 For example, you can focus on a single ad network, a single ad group and an individual ad within that group.
 You can view attribution data for specific Countries, view or exclude Unattributed Goals/Events (organic lift) and more.

 Using Display options, you can choose to include or exclude certain columns/rows of information in your report.
 For example, if you would like to view the Platforms that events are occurring on, you can enable "Platform" on the Display tab.
-Enabling the Platform to show up in your reports will now show where the events are happening (Xbox One S/X, PS4, PS5, Nintendo Switch, Steam, Epic Games Store, etc.).
+Enabling the Platform to show up in your reports will now show where the events are happening (Xbox, PS, EGS, Switch, Steam, etc.).